 In case you’re wondering, that’s a very good thing.

-Derrick Jensen is the author of Thought to Exist in the Wild, Songs of the Dead, Endgame, Dreams, and other books.
+Derrick Jensen is the author of The Myth of Human Supremacy, Thought to Exist in the Wild, Songs of the Dead, Endgame, Dreams, and other books.
 In 2008, he was named one of Utne Reader’s “50 Visionaries Who Are Changing Your World.”
 His Orion column is called “Upping the Stakes.”

 Copyright © 2018 [COPYRIGHT Intheshadowofthewolf] name and website